ivangfr/springboot-react-jwt-token/README.md

 - **Automatic Endpoints Test**

-  - Open a terminal and make sure you are in `springboot-react-jwt-token` root folder
+  - Open a terminal and make sure you are in `springboot-react-jwt-token` root folder;

-  - Run the following script
+  - Run the following script:
     ```
     ./order-api/test-endpoints.sh
     ```
-    It should return something like the output below, where it shows the http code for different requests
+    It should return something like the output below, where it shows the http code for different requests:
     ```
     POST auth/authenticate
     ======================